 - Increase your intake of antioxidant-rich foods, such as berries and leafy greens.
 These support general skin health.

 - Use a humidifier if the air in your home is very dry.
-(Dandruff usually gets worse during the fall and winter when air is very dry.)
+(Dandruff usually gets worse during the fall and winter when air is very dry, and this can extend to winter dry skin.)

 3. Work on Balancing Hormone Production